Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/yuan-ti-abomination.md

 NoteIcon: monster
 BestiaryType: monstrosity (shapechanger, yuan-ti)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-308, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries"
+308, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Candlekeep Mysteries"
 ---
 # [Yuan-ti Abomination](2-Mechanics/CLI/bestiary/monstrosity/yuan-ti-abomination.md)
 *Source: Monster Manual p.
-308, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries*
+308, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Candlekeep Mysteries*

 Monstrous serpents with burly humanoid torsos and arms, abominations form the highest caste of yuan-ti society, and they most closely resemble the race as the serpent gods intended it.
 They mastermind elaborate schemes and perform dark rites in the hope of one day ruling the world.